 Those three aren’t the only objectives for learning a new skill fast.
 Use them as a guide to finding what you need to achieve with each skill.
 Start learning whichever is the most useful to you and come back to the others later.

 Want to learn more about how to accomplish your dreams?
-Find out the 3 simple steps to achieve any goal in 2020.
+Find out the 3 simple steps to achieve any goal.

 2. Set a clear deadline.